 - Forensics capabilities.
 Some SIEM systems are capable of capturing additional information about security events.
 This information may be useful for identifying attacks, investigating incidents and gathering evidence for disciplinary or prosecutory purposes.
 One such capability is called network packet capture, where the SIEM system monitors network traffic and records the headers and contents of packets of interest.
 Another helpful capability is supplemental logging, which is usually achieved by deploying SIEM agents to endpoint and mobile devices and configuring the agents to record information that the devices' built-in logging services can't get.

 SIEM systems provide a centralized enterprise log management capability that can encompass security log collection, analysis, reporting, and incident detection and response.
 Most organizations today find SIEM systems absolutely necessary for finding the latest threats, stopping attacks before extensive damage occurs, gathering information to support incident response efforts and generating reports providing evidence of compliance with a variety of laws, regulations and other sets of requirements.

 Each SIEM system provides a unique combination of features, with a great deal of variation from one vendor to another.
-Evaluating and acquiring the best SIEM system requires an organization to determine which features are important and look for products that offer those.
+Evaluating and acquiring the system requires an organization to determine which SIEM features are important and look for products that offer those.
 Organizations should strive to find a SIEM tool that offers the features they need, doesn't charge excessively for ones they don't need and provides an easy upgrade path for adopting additional features in the future.